- Arts Certification, Guidance and Assessment

 The Theatres Trust is the National Advisory Body for Theatres, protecting theatres for everyone.
-Ecovenue is a significant theatre-specific environmental project being run by The Theatres Trust.
-It aims to improve the environmental performance of forty-eight London theatres and raise awareness of how to make theatres greener.
-Ecovenue is promoting the sustainability of theatres and the reduction of carbon emissions through the provision of free theatre-speciﬁc, environmental advice.
+Ecovenue was a significant theatre-specific environmental project run by The Theatres Trust.
+It aimed to improve the environmental performance of forty-eight London theatres and raise awareness of how to make theatres greener.
+Ecovenue was created to promote the sustainability of theatres and the reduction of carbon emissions through the provision of free environmental advice.

 White Light LTD